theopenlane/openlane-infra/charts/cert-manager/HELM.md

 ## Description

-A Helm chart to deploy cert-manager on GKE clusters using Config Connector for Openlane
+A Helm chart to deploy cert-manager using Config Connector for Openlane

 ## Source Code